DCT1983/Who-Governs-AI-While-It-Is-Thinking/paper.md

-# Who Governs AI While It Is Thinking
+# Who Governs AI While It Is Thinking?
 ## Persistent Reference Infrastructure and the Economic Wall of Accuracy